orgmanager/orgmanager/readme.md

 1. Get lastest code

-If you used git to get OrgManager, you can open the orgmanager folder in the terminal/console and run
+Open the orgmanager folder in the terminal/console and run
 ```sh
 git pull origin master
 ```